vacp2p/rfc/content/docs/rfcs/71/README.md

 - The message MUST be wrapped in a [`ApplicationMetadataMessage`](https://specs.status.im/spec/6) with type set to `PUSH_NOTIFICATION_QUERY_INFO`.
 - If no filtering is done based on public keys, the access token SHOULD be included in the advertisement.
 Otherwise it SHOULD be left empty.
 - This SHOULD be advertised on the [contact code topic](https://specs.status.im/spec/10#contact-code-topic) and SHOULD be coupled with normal contact-code advertisement.
-- Every time a user register or re-register with a push notification service, their contact-code SHOULD be re-advertised.
+- When a user register or re-register with a push notification service, their contact-code SHOULD be re-advertised.
 - Multiple servers MAY be advertised for the same installation_id for redundancy reasons.

 ### Discovering a Server: